Cincinnati Hospital Negligence Lawyer: Thousands of Patients Develop Healthcare Associated Infections

 The CDC publishes yearly reports to help patients and doctors better understand hospital health risks and hopefully to push accountability in the field of healthcare.
 HAI surveillance systems like the National Healthcare Safety Network (NHSN) and the Emerging Infections Program Healthcare-Associated Infections Community-Interface (EIP HAIC) have been established to help assess hospital acquired infection prevention progress.
 The Healthcare associated Infection Data Reports published show the following annual statistics:

 Hospitals and healthcare professionals must take control and prevent healthcare associated infections.
 Research shows that when healthcare facilities, as well as individual doctors and nurses are aware of infection problems and take steps to prevent them, rates of infection can decrease by more than 70 percent.
-Preventing HAIs is possible, but it will take a conscious effort by clinicians and healthcare facilities.
+Preventing HAIs in Ohio is possible, but it will take a conscious effort by clinicians and healthcare facilities.
 Injuries, however, like hospital acquired infections still occur every day, and the only way to recover compensation for medical costs and other damages may be to file a claim against those legally responsible.